ceramic-sf/quick-boi-source/bolq.md

 When you have learned something, the way it exists in your mind is the same as the way it exists in the mind of the inventor.
 ```

 If you study a theory and understand it thoroughly, then you have gone through the same process as the original creator of the theory.
 You have [created and criticised the idea in your mind](#a-student-is-not-a-passive-recipient-of-knowledge).
-So if you undestand general relativity, then you are as good as Einstein in understanding that theory.
+So if you understand general relativity, then you are as good as Einstein in understanding that theory.

 *A learned idea is equivalent to a new idea.
 Both have been created and criticised in the mind.*